How Alcohol, Caffeine, Tobacco, and Drug Use Relate to Sleep Bruxism

 The Journal of the American Dental Association (JADA) featured a study that tested the impact of certain lifestyle habits and their influence on sleep bruxism.
 This study showed an increase in sleep bruxism with the use of alcohol, tobacco, and caffeine.
 Drug abuse is also suspected to increase the severity of a teeth grinding habit.
 You can view a summary of the article here.

 If you suffer from bruxism and would like to find a dentist in the St. Paul area to help you manage your condition, please give our office a call.
-Dr. Terry O’Neill is experienced in both the treatment of bruxism and TMJ, a jaw disorder than can develop due to clenching and grinding.
+Dr. Terry O’Neill is experienced in both the treatment of bruxism and TMJ, a jaw disorder that can develop due to clenching and grinding.